-The Department of Transportation and Infrastructure Renewal (TIR) is planning to construct a new interchange which will provide a connection to the existing Bridgewater Business Park and to 125 acres of developable land on the north side of the existing highway.
-Planning and preliminary design work to finalize the interchange and associated connector roads is currently underway.
-This project will allow direct access to Highway 103 from Bridgewater Business Park and surrounding areas providing improved connectivity to the provincial highway network.
+The Department of Public Works is constructing a new interchange which will provide a connection to the existing Bridgewater Business Park and to 125 acres of developable land on the north side of the existing highway.
+This project will allow direct access to Highway 103 from Bridgewater Business Park and surrounding areas and provide improved connectivity to the provincial highway network.

-The project will consist of a new diamond interchange, replacement of an existing highway structure, several intersection improvements, creation of auxiliary lanes that will connect the ramps between the new Exit 12A and Exit 13, and a new road connection from the new interchange to St. Phillips Street.
+The project will consist of a new diamond interchange, replacement of an existing highway structure, several intersection improvements, creation of auxiliary lanes that will connect the ramps between the new Exit 12A and Exit 13, a new overpass at St. Phillips Street to accommodate the new auxiliary lanes and ramps and a new road connection from the new interchange to St. Phillips Street.
 The map below illustrates the proposed location and configuration of the new interchange and associated improvements.

 The interchange is located approximately 1.4 km west of Exit 12 and 1.8 km east of Exit 13.
 The interchange will tie directly into the northern section of Logan Rd, creating a direct access into the business park.
 This project will also open 125 acres of developable land currently owned by the Town of Bridgewater allowing for future expansion of the business park.

 Modern roundabouts will be constructed at the ramp terminals at Exit 12A.
 Roundabouts provide significant operational and safety benefits when compared to traditional signalized or stop-controlled intersections.